-In the Metal Shop students cut, weld, form, shape, grind, polish, and finish ferrous and nonferrous metals in sheet, tube, and plate.
+The Wood & Metal Shop provides facilities for the milling, shaping, joining, and finishing of fine hardwoods, fiber-board, plywood, plastics, foam, and bent laminations.
+Students may cut, weld, form, shape, grind, polish, and finish ferrous and nonferrous metals in sheet, tube, and plate.
+A large selection of hand and power tools is available for student use in the shop facilities.
+The shop is outfitted with a 7hp automated sliding table saw, two 3hp cabinet style table saws fitted with the latest Saw Stop technology, a 20-inch industrial planer, and a 10-inch industrial jointer.
 The shop is outfitted with 5 MIG welders, and 1 TIG welder, as well as plasma cutting equipment.
-The Metal Shop is also equipped with an automated pipe bender and tube roller.
-The Metal Shop is only available to students who have registered for a welding/metal class and paid the lab fee.
+The shop is also equipped with an automated pipe bender and tube roller.
+The Wood & Metal Shop is only available to students who have registered for a wood class or a welding/metal class and paid the lab fee.